-Gisle Hannemyr is an independent author, speaker, and consultant on web design user experience.
-He is teaching and doing research at Institute of Informatics at the University of Oslo, where he is a lecturer (universitetslektor).
+Gisle Hannemyr is an independent author, speaker, and web and UX designer.
+He is also lecturer emeritus at Institute of Informatics at the University of Oslo.

 He was member of the Privacy Commission set up by the Norwegian Government (2007-2008), and until 2018 head of the Norwegian Creative Commons working group.
 He has since 2009 served on the Norwegian Privacy Appeals Board.